 It’s made up of darker colors such as blacks, browns, and greys, all of which create a striking decorative finish which is perfect if you really want your gravel driveway to stand out.

-Comprised of pinks, whites, and greys, flamingo gravel really does create a unique look and is perfect for brightening up an otherwise dull space.
+Comprised of pinks, whites, and greys, the flamingo gravel layer really does create a unique look and is perfect for brightening up an otherwise dull space.

 Sometimes, it isn’t the driveway itself you want to stand out, but the beautifully designed garden or outdoor space surrounding it.